CarolineBasta/Ambyint-Tech-Challenge/test-plan.md

   - **Expected Result:**
                1. The task is crossed out
-               2. No new task is created with the new name, only the existing one is updated.
-               3. The task upears under the "Completed" tab.
+               3. The task upears under the "Completed" tab, and disappears from the "Pending" tab

 ### 5.4.
 Deleting a To-Do Item
 - **Test Case 1:**
   - **Preconditions**: At least one task already exists in the to-do list.
   - **Steps:**
                1. Identify the task to be marked deleted
-               2. Click on the 3-dots menu next to that task
+               2. Click on the 3-dots menu next to that task on the right
                3. Click on the Delete button

   - **Expected Result:**